ajayrfhp/MoviePredictor/paper.md

 **Director**
     The previous movies of the director are determined .
 Revenue / Budget ratio and Critic Reviews are used .Average ,Best and worst of the above 2 factors are used .6 features in all representing the director .

 **Writer**
     The previous movies of the writer are determined .
 Revenue / Budget ratio and Critic Reviews are used .Average ,Best and worst of the above 2 factors are used .6 features in all representing the writer .

+   Revenue / Budget was taken also to nullify the inflation factor .
    We did not restrict ourselves to just average because ,there are movies like jaws which made 75 times the money as its budget , so the average Revenue / Budget ratio of all Spielberg movies will be high ,hence all Spielberg movies would be predicted as blockbuster .To compensate this effect , we considered all 3 factors .Average,Best and Worst.